-If you regularly drive in the Houston area, you know how dangerous truck accidents can be.
+You know how dangerous truck accidents can be if you regularly drive in the Houston area.
 The increased size and weight of these vehicles make them much more likely to inflict catastrophic injuries when a crash happens.
 State records show over 6,100 commercial vehicle crashes happened in Harris County in one recent year, leading to 149 severe injuries and 40 deaths.
 These facts raise a natural question: How do truck investigations work in Houston?
 Furthermore, who decides who’s liable for a crash and how much they should pay the victims?
 We provide the answers to these critical questions below.

 Who Investigates Truck Accidents in Houston?